 In this final year, you will specialise in Human-Computer Interaction.
 At the same time you’ll study options to broaden your understanding of computing.
 You’ll begin to address research-level issues in areas such as eBusiness, social media and other Web 2.0 technologies, information systems, simulation modelling and artificial intelligence.

 - Business Computing Project

 - Advanced Topics in Business Computing

 - Software Project Management

 Final year project

 This is a substantial individual project for which you research a topic in Human-Computer Interaction in-depth.
 If you’re on a sandwich course it’s quite likely that this project will be of interest to future employers.
 This is assessed and is worth a third of your Level 3 marks.

-Level 3 Example OptionsOn the Business Computing (Human-Computer Interaction) course, the specialist module will make up one of your options, and you can choose one other from the list below:
+If you choose Business Computing (Human-Computer Interaction), the specialist module will make up one of your options, and you then choose two others from these options: